Kings of Colosseum (2026)

-Kings of Colosseum is an upcoming professional wrestling event produced by Major League Wrestling (MLW) that will take place on January 10, 2026, at the NYTEX Sports Centre in North Richland Hills, Texas.
-The event will air live on BeIN Sports USA and stream live on MLW's YouTube channel.
+Kings of Colosseum was a professional wrestling event produced by Major League Wrestling (MLW) which took place at The Signal in Chattanooga, Tennessee on May 9, 2026.
+It was the sixth event in the Kings of Colosseum chronology.
+The event aired on tape delay as a special episode of Fusion on BeIN Sports USA and streamed on MLW's YouTube channel on September 5, 2026.

 Production

 Background

 Kings of Colosseum is a reoccurring professional wrestling supercard event produced by MLW that was first held on July 6, 2019.
 The first event would air live as a special episode of MLW's weekly television series, Fusion.

 On September 15, 2025, MLW announced that Kings of Colosseum would take place on January 10, 2026, at the NYTEX Sports Centre in North Richland Hills, Texas.
-This will be the second consecutive Kings of Colosseum held at the venue, following 2025.
+This would have been the second consecutive Kings of Colosseum held at the venue, following 2025.
+On November 17, 2025, All Elite Wrestling announced that it was holding a four-date residency at the Esports Arena in Arlington, Texas in January 2026.
+One of AEW's Collision events clashed with MLW's planned Kings of Colosseum date, held just 16 miles away.
+On November 25, MLW announced that the Kings of Colosseum would be rescheduled for later in the year due to the announcement of new events around its original date.
+Eventually, plans for Kings of Colosseum to held in North Richland Hills were scrapped altogether and instead the 2026 event was held as part of the promotion's May 9, 2026 television taping in Chattanooga, Tennessee.
+It was streamed as a special edition of MLW's weekly hour-long program, Fusion, on September 5, 2026.

 Storylines

 The card consisted of matches that result from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminate in a wrestling match or series of matches, with results predetermined by MLW's writers.
 Storylines were played out at MLW events, and across the league's social media platforms.